wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			       "with the following toppings:")
 		- -
 		- -
 		- Tuples are technically defined by the presence of a comma; the parentheses make them look neater and more readable.
-If you want to define a tuple with one element, you need to include a trailing comma: #space
+If you want to define a tuple with one element, you need to include a trailing comma: #ñspace
 		- -
 		- -
-		- Using singular and plural names can help you identify whether a section of code is working with a single element from the list or the entire list. #space
+		- Using singular and plural names can help you identify whether a section of code is working with a single element from the list or the entire list. #ñspace
 		- -
 		- -
-		- If you omit the first index in a slice, Python automatically starts your slice at the beginning of the list: #space
+		- If you omit the first index in a slice, Python automatically starts your slice at the beginning of the list: #ñspace
 		- -
 		- -
-		- You can avoid unexpected indentation errors by indenting only when you have a specific reason to do so. #space
+		- You can avoid unexpected indentation errors by indenting only when you have a specific reason to do so. #ñspace
 		- -
 	- 6 DICTIONARIES
 		- -
-		- The colon at the end of a for statement tells Python to interpret the next line as the start of a loop. #space
+		- The colon at the end of a for statement tells Python to interpret the next line as the start of a loop. #ñspace
 		- -
 		- -
 		- Build a dict named alien_0 with: